sstockard/sstockard.github.io/index.md

 **Relevant Coursework:** Introduction to Bioinformatics, Analysis of  Large-Scale Genomic Data, Introduction to C++, SQL Fundamentals, Research and Problem Solving, Fundamentals of Grant Writing.

-Please feel free to contact me with questions: sinclairstockard[at]gmail.com or connect on [Linkedin].
+Please feel free to contact me with questions: sinclairstockard[at]gmail.com or connect on [Linkedin](https://www.linkedin.com/in/sturners/).

 ## Recent Projects